RATING★ 6.0

 The Narrative Arc & Core Premise

-Debuting in 2002, Camouflage represents a sophisticated intersection of artistic ambition and genre-defining elements within the Animation category.
+In the evolving tapestry of Animation cinema, the 2002 release of Camouflage stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into Mixed animation and live action techniques tell the stories of those with a schizophrenic parent, childhood scenes in which everyday events gradually tip over into idiosyncratic behaviour and finally madness.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Animation are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Mixed animation and live action techniques tell the stories of those with a schizophrenic parent, childhood scenes in which everyday events gradually tip over into idiosyncratic behaviour and finally madness."